 'Neither' is used before a singular countable noun to define them as a determiner.
 As a pronoun, it is used alone with no nouns after it and it comes directly before the verb.
 As an adverb, it is used to agree on a negative statement.
 'Neither' as a conjunction is usually followed by nor and is used to connect two clauses.

 I didn't pay for the rent

-Whenever neither is used in combination with nor the verb usually agree with the second noun ( the noun after nor).
-Look at the examples to be more clarifies.
+Whenever 'neither' is used in combination with 'nor' the verb usually agrees with the second noun ( the noun after 'nor').
+Look at the examples to be more clarified:

 is mostly used as a pronoun and a determiner.
 As a determiner, it is used before plural countable nouns or in some cases before singular nouns and as you know, it is considered a pronoun that can be used immediately before verbs.

 Sometimes, a singular noun is used after 'both' but you must link the noun to another singular noun by using the linking word 'and'.